Year of Call:

 Successfully resisting an application to set aside a charging order in the Chancery Division, High Court.

 Successfully obtaining summary judgment at Portsmouth County Court.

 Successfully striking-out a claim at Brentford County Court.

 Achieving a positive result in trial involving a builder contractor dispute at Edmonton County Court.

 Bianca was seconded to the US international law firm Willkie Farr & Gallagher where she gained experience in a number of high-profile FCA, Serious Fraud Office and US regulator investigations into corruption and bribery.
-She assisted in relation to investigations being conducted by the Serious Fraud Office, Financial Conduct Authority and US regulators.

 She has been instructed in relation to the Forex market investigations being conducted by UK and US regulators.

 Bianca published an article in the New Law Journal in January 2016: “New senior manager rules: three key requirements & removal of the reverse burden of proof “.

 Bianca carried out research regarding the chapters on money laundering and suspicious activity reports in the 6th edition of Millington and Sutherland Williams on The Proceeds of Crime (Oxford University Press) 2013.

-Bianca appears as Counsel in a variety of employment and discrimination cases in relation to unlawful deduction of wages and breach of contract claims, whistleblowing, unfair dismissal, redundancy, victimisaton, harassment, disability discrimination, race discrimination, sexual orientation, pregnancy, maternity and sex discrimination claims.
+Bianca appears as Counsel in a variety of employment and discrimination cases in relation to unlawful deduction of wages and breach of contract claims, TUPE, whistleblowing, unfair dismissal, redundancy, victimisaton, harassment, disability discrimination, race discrimination, sexual orientation, pregnancy, maternity and sex discrimination claims.
 She drafts pleadings for employment tribunal and employment appeal tribunal cases, and has advised on a variety of employment claims including litigation strategy and settlement offers.
 Bianca receives instructions from Claimants and Respondents.

 Bianca was instructed as junior counsel in the High Court in a claim resisting an injunction and summary judgment.
 She assisted as junior counsel in McCloud & others v The Lord Chancellor & others (the judicial pensions’ litigation), one of The Lawyer’s top 20 cases of 2016.